Key takeaways

 Journaling ideas by category

-If you are staring at a blank page, do not try to pick the perfect topic.
+If you do not know what to write about, do not try to pick the perfect topic.
 Choose one idea below, set a ten-minute timer, and write by hand until it goes off.

 • Daily life: describe today in specific detail, or write about one conversation that stuck with you.